Services We Provide

 Whilst Your doctor will recommend a checkup once a year once as you age.
 For our older pets the checks need to be more frequent, as they age more rapidly than us.
 Our popular Seniors Health Program offers fantastic value and peace of mind for families of pets aged over 8.

-We perform routine elective surgery in our modern operating theatre.
-This includes neutering of cats, dog, rabbits and other small pets.
-We also carry out more advanced soft tissue and orthopaedic procedures, including cruciate and patella surgery.
+We routinely perform surgery in our modern sterile operating theatre.
+This includes desexing of cats, dogs, rabbits and other small pets right through to more advanced soft tissue and orthopaedic procedures.

 Also known as minimally invasive surgery or laparoscopic surgery, keyhole surgery is available at only a limited number of vet practices in Australia, Prahran Veterinary Hospital is proud to lead the way in offering an in-house keyhole surgery service for pet lovers.